First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their masses: Abstract

 In this Letter, the first exclusive reconstruction of the three excited vector mesons \Bust, \Bdst, and \Bsst, is presented.
 The analysis is performed using proton-proton~($\pp$) collision data recorded by the CMS experiment during LHC Run 2 in 2016--2018 at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 140\fbinv~\cite{Sirunyan:2759951,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 Low-energy photons are reconstructed through their conversions into \ee pairs in the beam pipe and detector material.
 Ground-state \PB mesons are reconstructed using the decays \BuPsiK, \BdPsiKstnom, and \BsPsiPhi, where \PGy stands for the \jpsi and \psit mesons detected using their decays to \mumu, and \Kstarz and \PGf refer to the \Kstarzm and $\PGf(1020)$ mesons, reconstructed through their decays to $\PKp\PGpm$ and \KK, respectively.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.

 The CMS apparatus~\cite{Chatrchyan:2008zzk,CMSRun3} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{Khachatryan:2016bia,CMS:2020cmk,CMS:2024aqx} and identify electrons, muons, photons, and charged and neutral hadrons~\cite{CMS:2020uim,CMS:2018rym,CMS:2014pgm}.
 A global ``particle-flow'' algorithm~\cite{CMS:2017yfk} aims to reconstruct all individual particles in an event, combining information provided by the all-silicon tracker and by the crystal electromagnetic and brass-scintillator hadron calorimeters, operating inside a 3.8\unit{T} superconducting solenoid, with data from the gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid.
+Tracks are reconstructed from hits in the tracker and muons are reconstructed by matching tracks with muon candidates found in the muon detectors.
 The procedure followed for aligning the detector is described in Ref.~\cite{CMS:2022ime}.
 An improved pixel detector was installed before the 2017 data taking began~\cite{Phase1Pixel}.

 Events of interest are selected using a two-tiered trigger system~\cite{Khachatryan:2016bia}.
 The first level~(L1), composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger (HLT), consists of a farm of computing processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage.
 The events used in this analysis were selected at L1 by requiring the presence of at least two muons, and at the HLT by requiring two opposite-sign~(OS) muons, with various pseudorapidity~$(\eta)$ and transverse momentum~(\pt) thresholds, compatible with being produced in dimuon decays of either the \jpsi or \psit meson.